Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Proof of Theorem (Spectral Initializations with Generative Priors)

-Since the full proof of Theorem~\ref{thm:main_init_gen} is rather lengthy, we first provide some intuition behind it.
-To illustrate our ideas, we consider the simple case that $\bm{\eta} = \bm{0}$ (i.e, the noiseless case) and $\lambda$ exactly equals its expectation $\|\bx\|_2$.
-Then, we have $y_i = |\langle \ba_i,\bx\rangle|$ and $\bV$ is reduced to
+Since the full proof of Theorem~\ref{thm:main_init_gen} is rather lengthy, we first provide an outline with certain simplifying assumptions (which are non-rigorous but will be dropped subsequently).
+Specifically, we consider an idealized scenario in which $\bm{\eta} = \bm{0}$ (i.e, the noiseless setting), and $\lambda$ exactly equals its expectation $\|\bx\|_2$.
+Then, we have $y_i = |\langle \ba_i,\bx\rangle|$, and $\bV$ simplifies to